 Can I continue to use my Pitney Bowes account to pay the USPS for permit charges?

-Your permit postage and any related fees will continue to be charged directly to your Pitney Bowes account.
+Your permit postage and any related fees will continue to be charged directly to your Pitney Bowes account after Pitney Bowes has migrated your account.
 You can also continue to pay your preferred mail service providers directly from your Pitney Bowes account.
-Keep in mind that you cannot pay for your USPS post office boxes with your account at this time.

 Does the USPS have more information available on EPS?